 We call the gencall tool [5] v3.0.0 to make a call on the sex of the sample.
-We use the Picard 2.26.0 tool, CollectArraysVariantCallingMetrics [6], to perform the actual concordance check against the self-reported sex at birth.
-If we do not have a "male" or "female" for the sex at birth, because the participant reported it as "Other", "Intersex", or skipped the question, we will pass sex concordance regardless of the sex call from the array.
+We use the Picard 2.26.0 tool, CollectArraysVariantCallingMetrics [6], to perform the actual concordance check against the self-reported sex assigned at birth.
+If we do not have a "male" or "female" for the sex assigned at birth because the participant reported it as "Other", "Intersex", or skipped the question, we will pass sex concordance regardless of the sex call from the array.

-To generate sex calls from the array, we call geneall from the Illumina Array Analysis Platform Genotyping Command Line Interface (iaap-cli):
+To generate sex calls from the array, we call gencall from the Illumina Array Analysis Platform Genotyping Command Line Interface (iaap-cli):

 Parameter Value Notes

 Tool name "gencall"

 Manifest file Bead pool manifest (BPM) Illumina-supplied file that contains metadata (alleles, mapping information, source, etc.) for all of the probes on the genotyping array.

 Cluster file Cluster file (EGT) Used for normalization of intensities across GCs

--f Location of the idat files
+-f Location of the IDAT (.idat) files

 -i "1" Algorithm version

-gender-estimate-call-rate- threshold -0.1 This effectively disables the sex estimation.
+gender-estimate-call-rate- threshold -0.1 This effectively disables the sex estimation. --- ------ ---

-To ensure concordance with the self-reported sex at birth, we call CollectArraysVariantCallingMetrics with the following parameters from the Picard toolkit:
+To ensure concordance with the self-reported sex assigned at birth, we call CollectArraysVariantCallingMetrics with the following parameters from the Picard toolkit:

-Parameter Value Tool name "CollectArraysVariantCallingMetrics" INPUT Array single sample VCF DBSNP "gs://gcp-public-databroad- references/hg38/v0/Homo_sapiens_assembly38.dbsnp138.vcf"
+Parameter Value Tool name "CollectArraysVariantCallingMetrics" INPUT Array single sample VCF DBSNP "gs://gcp-public-databroad-references/ hg38/v0/Homo_sapiens_assembly38.db snp138.vcf"

-Since we catch sex concordance failures before including a sample in the release, all array samples in Beta passed a sex concordance check.
-Note that 1.1% of samples passed the sex concordance check due solely to their answer on the self-reported sex at birth ("I prefer not to answer", "none of these fully describe me", "Intersex", or skipped the question).
-See Appendix H for a full breakdown of self-reported sex at birth.
+Since we catch sex concordance failures before including a sample in the release, all array samples in the Q2 2022 release passed a sex concordance check.
+Note that 1.5% of samples passed the sex concordance check due solely to their answer on the self-reported sex assigned at birth ("I prefer not to answer", "none of these fully describe me", "Intersex", or skipped the question).
+See Appendix H for a full breakdown of self-reported sex assigned at birth.